osmandapp/web/main/docs/user/personal/global-settings.md

 <TabItem value="ios" label="iOS">

 For the iOS system, we can not do any manipulation of the storage folder.
 We can only find out how much memory OsmAnd uses.

-**Go to:** *Device → Settings → OsmAnd maps → General → iPhone storage → OsmAnd Maps*
+To find Data storage folder, follow these steps: *iOS device → Settings → General → iPhone storage → OsmAnd Maps*

 ![General Settings storage iOS](@site/static/img/personal/profiles/general_settings_storage_ios.png)